Did Your Parents Have These 5 Traits? If So, You Were Probably Raised By Narcissists

 Now, as an adult, you should make sure to meet all of your needs.
 Often, the children of narcissistic parents have difficulty recognizing their unmet needs.
 A therapist can help you figure it out.

-3. They're hyper-controlling.
+3. They're hyper-controlling

-Children of narcissists report that their narcissistic parents didn't allow them to do the things they wanted to do.
+Children of narcissists report their narcissistic parents didn't allow them to do the things they wanted to do.
 Usually, this is with the compliance of the other parent because of fear, money, or ignorance.

 Their children are made to follow all sorts of restrictive rules bolstering the narcissistic parent's image.